sadnanMohosin/Machine-Learning-Algorithms/Logistic Regression/README.md

     * Ranking restaurants on a scale of 0 to 5 stars.
     * Predicting the podium results of an Olympic event.
     * Assessing a choice of candidates, specifically in places that institute ranked-choice voting.

+## Linear Regression vs Logistic Regression
+**Linear Regression** is a machine learning algorithm based on supervised regression algorithm.
+Regression models a target prediction value based on independent variables.
+It is mostly used for finding out the relationship between variables and forecasting.
+Different regression models differ based on – the kind of relationship between the dependent and independent variables, they are considering and the number of independent variables being used.

+**Logistic regression** is basically a supervised classification algorithm.
+In a classification problem, the target variable(or output), y, can take only discrete values for a given set of features(or inputs), X.